enkidevs/curriculum/data-analysis/data-analysis-core/sales-analytics/your-turn.md

 👇 Leave a comment on this insight with **your favorite sales tools** and **why they're loved** by your team.

-View others’ comments and upvote the ones you like so everyone can benefit!
+View others' comments and upvote the ones you like so everyone can benefit!